-Ever since #45 was elected, or mango unchained, (Thank you Trevor Noah!) as we like to say, I have been on a mission to leave the country.
-Sounds so simple, doesn’t it?!
-My husband and I are on the downside of middle age and ever since the last recession, gainful employ has eluded us.
+Ever since president #45 was elected, or mango unchained (Thank you Trevor Noah.), as we like to say, I have been on a mission to leave the country.
+Sounds so simple, doesn’t it?
+My husband and I are on the downside of middle age, and ever since the last recession, gainful employment has eluded us.
 (Not for lack of trying, mind you.)
 We can no longer afford to live in the Mile-High City, Denver, Colorado, that we have called home for the past 25 years.
 We have been hanging on by our fingernails and the generous support of family and friends for years.
 It seems that once we hit 50, nobody wanted us.
-Add to this that advancing age has caused me to loathe the extreme bipolar temperatures in Denver and, I have been trying to figure out where we could go to have a better quality of life for several years now.
+Add to this that advancing age has caused me to loathe the extreme bipolar temperatures in Denver, and I have been trying to figure out where we could go to have a better quality of life for several years now.

 I traveled a lot throughout western Europe in my youth, but my husband Joe had never been out of the country.
 In 28 years of marriage, we had never had a vacation together.
-Chalk it up to something else always taking precedence, work trips, to see family, and the like.
+Chalk it up to something else always taking precedence.
 So, given our advancing age and general dissatisfaction with our lives, I decided it was high time we got the hell out of Dodge, so to speak.